 The following table sets out the identified skills/experience, capability and knowledge requirements that comprise the Company's Board Skills Matrix and the number of Directors that have been assessed in each category to a minimum level of 3.
-At the end of the Reporting Period there were seven Director's in total (including the Managing Director).
+At the end of the Reporting Period there were six Director's in total (including the Managing Director).

 Category Experience, capability and knowledge requirements Number of Directors with a competency level of three or above.
 Leadership and People Management Significant Board and/or Executive experience in a publicly listed company or large organisation, with a proven track record of effective leadership and management of multi-disciplined teams.
-7 Strategic Planning, Business Development and Commercial Formulating, assessing and executing strategic vision, objectives, business models and relevant financial metrics.
+6 Strategic Planning, Business Development and Commercial Formulating, assessing and executing strategic vision, objectives, business models and relevant financial metrics.
 Knowledge of industry competitive landscape, key risks, capability requirements and strategic planning processes.
-7 Corporate Transactions Planning and execution of equity or debt capital raisings, mergers, acquisitions, joint ventures, de-mergers and takeover defence.
-6 Financial Evaluating financial statements, understanding key financial drivers of a business, corporate finance (including debt and equity capital markets) and assessment of financial risks and controls.
-6 Governance and Compliance Formulating, implementing and overseeing of organisation-wide governance and compliance systems, processes, policies and frameworks.
+6 Corporate Transactions Planning and execution of equity or debt capital raisings, mergers, acquisitions, joint ventures, de-mergers and takeover defence.
+3 Financial Evaluating financial statements, understanding key financial drivers of a business, corporate finance (including debt and equity capital markets) and assessment of financial risks and controls.
+5 Governance and Compliance Formulating, implementing and overseeing of organisation-wide governance and compliance systems, processes, policies and frameworks.
 Knowledge of governance issues, including the legal, compliance and regulatory environment applicable to publicly listed entities.
 6 People, Culture and Remuneration Establishing and overseeing organisation-wide capabilities, remuneration frameworks, performance assessment, people management and company culture, mindsets and behaviours.
 6 Investor Relations Drafting and delivery of public announcements, other shareholder communications, market research / analysis and presentations at industry events / conferences.
-7 Risk Management Formulating risk management frameworks and controls, setting appropriate risk appetite, identifying and providing oversight of key business risks (both financial and nonfinancial).
-7 Health and Safety Formulating and implementing health and safety management systems, risk identification and mitigation processes, performance monitoring and governance.
-7 Environment Formulating and managing environment policies, standards, practices and implementation of environmental impact mitigations for mining projects.
-7

-Category Experience, capability and knowledge requirements Number of Directors with a competency level of three or above.
-Environment, Social and Governance (ESG) Strategy Social and and assessment of ESG strategy.
-Governance (ESG) Community and Government Relations Formulating and implementing stakeholder engagement and management strategies.
+5 Risk Management Formulating risk management frameworks and controls, setting appropriate risk appetite, identifying and providing oversight of key business risks (both financial and nonfinancial).
+6 Health and Safety Formulating and implementing health and safety management systems, risk identification and mitigation processes, performance monitoring and governance.
+6 Environment Formulating and managing environment policies, standards, practices and implementation of environmental impact mitigations for mining projects.
+6 Environment, Social and Governance (ESG) Strategy Overarching strategic ESG knowledge, and formulation, implementation and assessment of ESG strategy.
+6 Community and Government Relations Formulating and implementing stakeholder engagement and management strategies.
 Local, State and Federal Government and regulatory management.
-6 Geology and Exploration Targeting Base, precious and rare metal mineral systems, geology and targeting.
+5 Geology and Exploration Targeting Base, precious and rare metal mineral systems, geology and targeting.
 Design, planning and execution of mineral exploration programs.
-4 Exploration and Resources Definition Base, precious and rare metal geology, resource and reserve measurement and classifications.
+2 Exploration and Resources Definition Base, precious and rare metal geology, resource and reserve measurement and classifications.
 Design, planning and execution of resource definition drilling programs and related activities.
+2

-4 Metallurgy and Mineral Processing Base, precious and rare metal mineralogy, metallurgy and marketing.
-Design, testing and optimisation of metallurgical flowsheet, processing facility and offtake.
-2 Project Studies and Engineering Formulation and execution of mining scoping and feasibility studies to define and assess project scope, economic potential, financing options and risk factors.
+Category Experience, capability and knowledge requirements Number of Directors with a competency level of three or above.
+Metallurgy and Mineral Base, precious and rare metal mineralogy, metallurgy and marketing.
+Design, testing and optimisation of metallurgical flowsheet, 2 Processing processing facility and offtake.
+Project Studies and Engineering Formulation and execution of mining scoping and feasibility studies to define and assess project scope, economic potential, financing options and risk factors.
 4 Project Design and Construction Planning, management and execution of large-scale mining project construction, including financial assessment, contracting, procurement, engineering and risks.
-4 Mining Operations and Decommissioning Managing and operating mid to large scale mining operations in base and/or precious metals, including mining engineering, mineral processing, logistics and operational management.
+5 Mining Operations and Decommissioning Managing and operating mid to large scale mining operations in base and/or precious metals, including mining engineering, mineral processing, logistics and operational management.
 4